First Tank Guide Tank Logo

 I have also had some issues with some of the "fancier" dechlorinators in tanks with reptiles or amphibians (frogs, turtles, newts, salamanders, etc.), and with other "fancier" dechlorinators in tanks with invertebrates (crayfish, lobsters, shrimp, snails, etc.).
 My recommendation in this case would be to use a regular dechlorinator without unnecessary additives.

-The first thing to be aware of is that while almost all dechlorinators remove chlorine (I can't think of one that doesn't), many do not neutralize chloramine.
+All dechlorinators will remove chlorine (I can't think of one that doesn't), a few do not neutralize chloramine.
 If your source water is treated with chloramine, make sure you get a dechlorinator that will remove this chloramine from the water.
+A dechlorinator that does not neutralize the chlorine in chloramine will likely be labeled as such, but it may be in the fine print.
 Your local pet shop should know if your water is treated with chloramine or not.

 Another thing to watch for is unnecessary ammonia removers in some chloramine removers.
 Ammonia removers can cause problems for your biological filter, and should be avoided.
 Look, instead, for a dechlorinator that removes chlorine and chloramine and doesn't have other 'benefits.'